rozek/llama.cpp/README.md

 Inference of [LLaMA](https://arxiv.org/abs/2302.13971) model in pure C/C++

-> this fork currently adds a tokenization example to the original repo
+> this fork just adds a tokenization and token counter example to the original repo

 **Hot topics:**